History of the MBTA: Bus expansion and streetcar cutbacks

-In 1965, the MBTA assigned colors to its four rapid transit lines and lettered the branches of the Green Line from north to south.
+In 1965, the MBTA assigned colors to its four rapid transit lines on the advice of the CambridgeSeven architectural consulting group, and lettered the branches of the Green Line from north to south.
 However, shortages of streetcars, among other factors, eventually caused bus substitution of rail service on two branches of the Green Line.
 In 1969, the A branch was replaced by bus service in its entirety.
 In 1985, the portion of the E branch from Heath Street to Arborway was replaced by buses.

 In 1968, the MBTA purchased bus routes in the outer suburbs to the north and south, from the Eastern Massachusetts Street Railway.
 Western suburban routes were purchased in 1972 from the Middlesex and Boston Street Railway.
 (Both of these companies had long since ceased running any streetcar service).
 A few routes to the north were taken over from Service Bus Lines in 1975, and one in the south in 1980 from the Brush Hill Transportation Company.
 As with the commuter rail system, many of the outlying routes were dropped soon before or after the takeover, due to low ridership and high operating costs, and out-of-district communities' refusal to join or contract with the MBTA.